 Cyclogyl Side Effects

-Note: This document contains side effect information about cyclopentolate ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Cyclogyl.
+Note: This page contains information about the side effects of cyclopentolate ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Cyclogyl.

 For the Consumer

 Applies to cyclopentolate ophthalmic: ophthalmic solution